Poland

 The Germans killed most by gassing them, typically as soon as possible on arrival.
 But many more were killed through systematic starvation, intentional lack of disease prevention, and so-called "medical" experiments.
 Remember, Josef Mengele was the camp "physician".

-SS-Obersturmbannführer Rudolf Höss, camp commandant 1940-1943, estimated that they killed 2.5-3 million.
+SS-Obersturmbannführer Rudolf Höss, camp commandant 1940-1943, estimated that they killed between 2.5 million and 3 million people at this one camp.
 Adolf Eichmann estimated 2,000,000.
 But despite (or maybe because of) the German efficiency in killing and cremating their victims, no complete list survives and there is a range of estimates.

 The current estimate is "at least 1,100,000".
-The morons who deny the Holocaust use the uncertainty over just how many people the Germans slaughtered as their "evidence" that maybe they didn't kill anyone.
+The neo-Nazis who deny the Holocaust use the uncertainty over just how many millions of people the Germans slaughtered as their "evidence" that maybe they didn't kill anyone at all.

 Höss was hanged in 1947 near the crematoriums.